axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

-On successful hit, gain a chance to trigger an (powerful) Electric Attack, which applies Flame Vulnerability.
-0.5s Cooldown.
-This damage decreases by up to 80% when striking multiple foes.
+- On successful hit, gain a chance to trigger an Electric Attack, which applies Flame Vulnerability.
+(Cooldown: 0.5s) This damage decreases by up to 80% when striking multiple foes.

-Flame Vulnerability: + additional Flame Damage when dealing Flame Damage.
+- Flame Vulnerability: + additional Flame Damage when dealing Flame Damage.
 This additional Flame Damage does not give Electric Vulnerability.

 **4 Piece Set Bonus**

-On successful hit, gain a chance to trigger an (powerful) Flame Attack, which applies Electric Vulnerability.
-0.5s Cooldown.
+- On successful hit, gain a chance to trigger a Flame Attack, which applies Electric Vulnerability.
+(Cooldown: 0.5s).
 This damage decreases by up to 80% when striking multiple foes.

-Electric Vulnerability: + additional Electric Damage when dealing Electric Damage.
+- Electric Vulnerability: + additional Electric Damage when dealing Electric Damage.
 This additional Electric Damage does not give Flame Vulnerability.

 **6 Piece Set Bonus**

-When Electric and Flame Damage are inflicted, gain stacks of Discharge Energy.
-When Discharge Energy has 30 stacks, gain Amplify for 20s
+- When Electric and Flame Damage are inflicted, gain stacks of Discharge Energy.
+When Discharge Energy has 30 stacks, gain Amplify for 20s.

-Amplify: Electric and Flame Damage +100% (120%)
+- Amplify: Electric and Flame Damage +100% (120%)

 **Classes**

-Spec/Crit Artillerist (used with fully awakened Guardian's Threat)
+- Spec/Crit Artillerist (used with fully awakened Guardian's Threat)

 ---